powersj/powersj.io/content/post/cs6440-health-informatics.md

 ## HL7 FHIR

 The final component was the interaction with the HL7 FHIR server.
 FHIR stands for Fast Healthcare Interoperability Resources and is a specification for exchanging health care information electronically.
-It has grown in use over the past few years due to various helath care laws that have been put in place.
+It has grown in use over the past few years due to various health care laws that have been put in place.

 Our gamification project would take our questionnaires and the responses and upload them directly to the server we were utilizing.